the-full-stack/fsdl-text-recognizer/instructions/lab6.md

 You can shut down your docker container now.

+We could deploy this container to, for example, AWS Elastic Container Service.
+Feel free to do that as an exercise after the bootcamp!

+In this lab, we will deploy the app as a package to AWS Lambda.

 ## Lambda deployment

-Now we're going to deploy our text recognizer app.
-We're going to use AWS Lambda, using the serverless framework.
+To deploy to AWS Lambda, we ar egong to use the `serverless` framework.

 First, `cd` into the `lab6/api` directory and install the dependencies for serverless: